badmotorfinger/git-psradar/README.md

 See the module listing in the [official PowerShell gallary](https://www.powershellgallery.com/packages/Git-PsRadar/)

-Once complete, run the command `Import-Module Git-PsRada`.
+Once complete, run the command `Import-Module Git-PsRadar`.
 For ease of use I recomend placing this command in your [PowerShell startup profile](https://technet.microsoft.com/en-us/library/bb613488(v=vs.85).aspx).
 Typically `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`

 #### The hard way

-Download the Git-PsRadar.psm1 file, put it in a folder called Git-PsRadar and copy the folder it to your PowerShell module directory. `$env:USERPROFILE\Documents\WindowsPowerShell\Modules` (relative to your Documents folder).
-You can also extract it to another directory listed in your $env:PSModulePath.
-The full installation path should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\Git-PsRadar\Git.PsRadar.psm1`.
+Download the Git-PsRadar.psm1 file and copy it into a directory called Git-PsRadar in your PowerShell module directory.
+It should be `$env:USERPROFILE\Documents\WindowsPowerShell\Modules\Git-PsRadar`.

 Assuming you want Git-PsRadar to be avilable in every PowerShell session, open your profile script located at `$env:USERPROFILE\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` and add the following line.